Baskerus/Instalike/README.md

-# Instaclone the Instagram clone
+# Instalike the Instagram clone

 ## About